-On Tuesday, President Donald Trump gave a speech in honour of Holocaust victims in Washington, DC.
-The speech wasn't especially innovative—it mostly just echoed similar speeches by past presidents—but it did acknowledge the recent new wave of anti-Semitism, refer to Nazis as "evil," and include an unambiguous condemnation of Holocaust denial.
+On Tuesday, President Donald Trump gave a speech in honor of Holocaust victims in Washington, DC.
+The speech wasn't especially innovative—it mostly just echoed similar speeches by past presidents—but it did acknowledge the recent new wave of antisemitism, refer to Nazis as "evil," and include an unambiguous condemnation of Holocaust denial.

 Personally, I found some of Trump's bland but passably humane speech to be oddly soothing—it certainly offered no comfort to the surprising number of people who irrationally hate me.
 Meanwhile, some of Trump's Nazi fans found it utterly triggering.

-To try to figure out what's in Trump's "heart" when it comes to Jews and the Holocaust, here's a brief history of his evolution on the topic.
+To try and figure out what's in Trump's "heart" when it comes to Jews and the Holocaust, here's a brief history of his evolution on the topic.